w-utter/realsense-rust/README.md

   sure any USB cables used are able to draw at least 2 amps.
 Read more on the issue [here](https://support.intelrealsense.com/hc/en-us/community/posts/360033595714-D435-USB-connection-issues).

+- **USB Bandwidth**: When a device is connected, librealsense will measure the transmission speed of data across its USB connection.
+USB3 speeds can handle all streams running simultaneously.
+USB2 speeds _cannot_; trying to set a streaming configuration that is too much for USB2 will result in a failed streaming config, and will cause the program to fail.
+  Luckily, this information can be looked up and compensated for during runtime.
+See the [device-specific demo examples](examples/) for ways to achieve this.

 ## API Use

 Make sure librealsense 2.41.0 is installed on your system.
 Visit the [RealSense official